Delors/reStructuredTextToLectureDoc2/ld_base_example.en.rst

                         Solution: :math:`1,4142135624`.

-If you have multiple exercises, you can define a master password to unlock all solutions at once (press ``m`` to open the dialog).
+If you have multiple exercises, you can define a master password (123456) to unlock all solutions at once (press ``m`` to open the dialog).

 .. code:: rst
-    :class: black copy-to-clipboard smaller
+    :class: copy-to-clipboard

     .. meta::
         :exercises-master-password: 123456